CtrlK

 Workflow Clarity

-The 6-step workflow is clearly sequenced with explicit validation (Step 3 feasibility triage before writing, Step 6 final verification checklist).
-There are clear feedback loops: if a step can't be justified, downgrade status and write a blockage report.
-The three output modes provide clear branching logic for different outcomes.
+The 6-step workflow is clearly sequenced with explicit validation checkpoints (Step 3 feasibility triage before writing, Step 6 final verification with specific checks).
+The feedback loop is present: if a step can't be justified, downgrade status and write a blockage report instead.
+The three output modes handle all possible outcomes clearly.

 3 / 3